Director: Guillermo del Toro

 Seeming part aquatic herself, Elisa kicks off each morning like clockwork, methodically masturbating in the bathtub as if following a morning routine painstakingly planned out down to the last second.
 Pacing herself to the slow boil of the egg timer she’s set for breakfast, it’s as though her own biological clock were ticking away, counting down the days she’s ovulating.
 Subconsciously, Elisa already appears to be performing a fertility ritual, preconditioning herself for procreation, where millions of fish eggs are to be fertilized during spawning season.
 The water motif is carried forward to her self-affirmation calendar, whose daily thought expresses a similar belief that ‘time is but a river flowing from our past.’

-However, we can’t help wondering why Elisa chooses to flirt with a fish man by giving him offerings of eggs, much less why he would stuff himself to the gills as if they were caviar, another Cronus devouring his own.
+We can understand why Elisa chooses to flirt with a fish man by giving him offerings of eggs, but not why he would then stuff himself to the gills with them as if they were caviar, another Cronus devouring his own.
 Later, blue discharges can be seen coursing through the excitable gill man’s veins, electric sparks like the fire breathed by Pacific Rim’s dragons.
 The creature lights up like a bioluminescent, deep sea life form as Elisa strokes him in the tub, as she once stroked herself in this same spot, encouraging his webbed fingers to do some similar walking.
 In this magical scene that allows audiences to live out their inner child’s fantasy of turning bath time into one giant wading pool, Elisa floods the water closet so she can engage in some passionate petting with her amphibious lover, outside the porcelain barrier between them.

 Passing through the floor as if it were as immaterial as water, the camera likewise encounters no further impediments to block its fluid view, capturing their leaking pipes streaming down onto the heads of theater patrons (our proxies) below, the force of their feelings drowning them in their love.
 The subsequent break in the weather is like a dam crumbling, as puddles form on the pavement to remind a sexually satisfied Elisa of her previous night of passion.
 Shivering to herself in sweet satisfaction like Diane Lane in Unfaithful, her wet dream has been made manifest in the rainy season.
 Following this birth of Venus, Elisa’s wardrobe flowers into a colorful array of crimsons and scarlets.
 The salt crystals she’d poured into the tub reflect the light like emeralds, complimenting the red ruby slippers she now wears, while the camera tracks the raindrops streaking across her bus window as if they were sperm swimming upstream, a single minded school of salmon on their annual run.